DropDemBits/turse-rs/notes/Restrictions for each AST node.md

 ## Definitions

 - Top-level block: The main block, or any module-kind block (includes class, monitor, and module blocks)
+- Progam level: The main block
+- module-like block: Blocks that are similar to modules (includes class, monitor, and module blocks)

 ## Nodes